sdesilva26/Customer-Churn-Prediction/README.md

 1. Interestingly, the model performed better on the test set when trained on the imbalanced dataset .

-    I think this is because the whole point of adadelta boosting is that subsequent learners try to predict the mistakes of earlier ones.
+    I think this is because the whole point of adaboosting is that subsequent learners try to predict the mistakes of earlier ones.
 Thus if you give it loads of (duplicate) examples of the minority class and the first few learners get these wrong, they will be weighted more heavily for later